4W4I5/Semester-6-Notes/Forensics/Finals Prep/Finals Prep Notes.md

 	- **ObjectID Attribute 0x40**
 		- 0x04 to 0x05 -> Length of attribute
 		- 0x14 -> Offset for GUID
-			- Whatever value 0x14 points to is where the GUID starts
+			- Whatever value 0x14 points to is where the GUID starts.
+Length of GUID is 16 bytes
 	- **Data Attribute 0x80**
 		- 0x04 to 0x05 -> Length of attribute
 		- 0x08 -> Resident/Non-Resident Flag set to 1 or 0 respectively